-• Soft absorbent foam pad and skin-friendly adhesive border based on silicone technology
+• Soft absorbent foam pad and skin-friendly silicone adhesive border

 • Semi-permeable film backings that are waterproof and provide bacterial barriers

-• Adhesive border has a gentle, but secure adhesion
+• Adhesive contact layer has a gentle, but secure adhesion

 • Non-traumatic removal of dressing